Last week was the 2024 Wheel Reinvention Jam! My entry is a little toy computing system based on my (mis)understanding of Dynamicland’s Realtalk.

 One of the core features of Realtalk is the ability to relate objects to each other using their positions and orientation in space.
 Even if our card live on a 2D canvas, it is still a powerful way of combining cards to build more complex programs.

-In keeping with the spirit of Realtalk, these spatial relations ships
+In keeping with the spirit of Realtalk, these spatial relationships

 are expressed as facts and queried with when